 College isn’t for everyone.
-If you are interested in an in-demand field like HVAC installation, repair, and maintenance, then attending a trade school could help you get there faster and with less debt than a university: trade schools typically take fewer than twelve months to complete and cost $94,000 less than 4-year colleges.
+If you are interested in an in-demand field like HVAC installation, repair, and maintenance, then attending a trade school could help you get there faster and with less debt than a university: a positive benefit of trade schools are that they typically take fewer than twelve months to complete and cost $94,000 less than 4-year colleges.

 With so many trade schools to choose from, how do you know which one will provide the best training and preparation for your future career?
 Whichever field you are interested in, whether it’s HVAC training or electrical training, there are some questions about the schools you’re considering.

 Perhaps you’ve asked for friends’ and family members’ opinions, read online reviews, or looked for seals of approval by outside agencies like the Better Business Bureau before purchasing a product or service.
 When it comes to choosing a trade school, accreditation and licensing can provide similar validation of quality and alignment with industry standards.
 1

 The Secretary of the U.S. Department of Education recognizes the Accrediting Commission of Career Schools and Colleges as a reliable authority of the quality of training a vocational school offers.
 2 Similar to accreditation, licensure through the state where the trade school is located can ensure that the school’s courses and programs meet certain standards.
 When considering a trade school, call or check its website to see what kind of accreditation it has, and verify with the school that the accreditation is current and check its status with the licensing agency.
 3

 Does the school’s website provide information about its programs, admissions and provide help with financial aid and finding sources to fund vocational training, and career services?
 Such offerings can suggest the trade school strives to set students up for success.
 4

 It’s easy – just fill out the form below and we will reach out with more info!

 Are There Quality Instructors?